-London for Kids - Ideas for Great Days Out in London
+London for Kids - Ideas for October Half Term Holidays

-Great ideas for a family day out in London - From exciting museums and child friendly attractions, fun filled parks and fascinating landmarks, there are plenty of things to do in London for the whole family!
+Great ideas for a family day out in London during the October Half Term holidays - From exciting museums and child friendly attractions, fun filled parks and fascinating landmarks, there are plenty of things to do in London for the whole family!

 Natural History Museum - Free